 If you have suffered employer retaliation for taking or requesting unpaid leave under the Family Medical Leave Act (FMLA) for a disability, pregnancy, pregnancy-related medical condition, or serious medical condition, you are not alone.
 Employers retaliate against employees for taking FMLA leave with alarming frequency.
-This is particularly unfortunate because at some point, nearly every employed adult will fall into the protected category of needing unpaid leave (even if only for a doctors’ visit) for an FMLA-qualifying reason.
+FMLA violations are particularly unfortunate because at some point, nearly every employed adult will fall into the protected category of needing unpaid leave (even if only for a doctors’ visit) for an FMLA-qualifying reason.

 FMLA-Qualifying Reasons for Taking Leave

 Under the FMLA, you are entitled to twelve weeks of unpaid leave and the right to return to a similar position in terms of pay, benefits, and working conditions.
 Examples of qualifying reasons for FMLA taking leave are:

 - Seriously ill or disabled family member who needs your care;

 - Birth of a new baby, including adoption and foster placement;

 - Intermittent doctor’s visits, injections, dialysis, or other care for chronic or serious illness.

 If your employer fires or penalizes you in any way, (including denying a bonus, passing you over for promotion, or downgrading your performance review), for requesting or taking your legal right to FMLA leave you can seek legal recourse.
 Learn more…